JacobFV/Scattered-AGI-Ideas/meditating-on-ai.md

 # Meditating on AI

+## 25 September 2020

+As [A Hierarchical Multi-task Approach for Learning Embeddings from Semantic Tasks](https://arxiv.org/abs/1811.06031) shows, deeper layers extract more abstract features.

+## 24 September 2020

+It's hard to get an objective metric for AGI safety performance.
+With the orthogonal thesis, however, if we find a 'safety' metric, benevolent AGI may not be intractable.
+As I was learning about the way [SimCLR](https://amitness.com/2020/03/illustrated-simclr/) trains on the harder examples, it reminded me of a metalearner trying to minimize free energy.
+The AGI might simply be designed to minimize fre energy and human safety evaluations are one of the metrics it seeks to minimize uncertainty with respect to.
+Note: the divergence minimization principle looks to maintain niches, not necesarily minimize surprise, so I will need to hack this part of the feature space to expect positive evaluations.  - or I could have other agents, perhaps even other AGI's work to get the most conclusive human ratings on the AGI of focus.

+Perhaps word embedding debiasing can also be applied to imitaiton learning while modeling attitudes after highly filtered role models.
+It may be that humans can engineer much of the animalistic qualities out of AGI agents.
+However, with agents that big, even marginal mistakes will touch a lot of individuals, so there is still no time to relax.

 ## 22 September 2020

 Superintelligence poses threats of goal drift and erroneous autonomous goal shaping.
 I might use 'parent' AI's to guide 'child' AI's toward human-friendly behavior while not directly hacking the child AI's reward function.